Building Essential Skills

 Why do you need to build skills?

-Employers and universities are increasingly interested in the skills young person brings to a workplace, alongside their qualifications.
+Employers and universities are increasingly interested in the skills a young person brings to a workplace, alongside their qualifications.
 In fact, research shows that higher level skills can help young people to learn more successfully in class, build their social and emotional wellbeing, and land better paid jobs in the future!

 What are the essential skills?

 There are eight skills that have been identified by schools and employers as being essential to almost any job.
-You can find out more about each of these skills and see how you can build individual steps within each skill by using the Skills Builder Framework.

-Listening The receiving, retaining and processing of information or ideas
+Listening Receiving, retaining and processing information

-Speaking The oral transmission of information or ideas
+Speaking Transmitting information or ideas

-Creativity The use of imagination and the generation of new ideas
+Creativity Using imagination and generating new ideas

 Leadership Supporting, encouraging and developing others to achieve a shared goal